DEC stresses safety as summer hiking season begins - NewsBreak

 DEC stresses safety as summer hiking season begins

 The department is advising residents to be prepared before leaving the house, and shared a list of supplies residents should consider bringing with them on their outdoor excursions.
-DEC Commissioner Basil Seggos stressed the importance of safety and being aware of potential dangers when outdoors.DEC: Deer harvests have declined in New York
+DEC Commissioner Basil Seggos stressed the importance of safety and being aware of potential dangers when outdoors.Get the latest news, weather, sports and entertainment delivered right to your inbox!

 “Recreating safely and responsibly starts with planning ahead before visiting the Adirondacks, Catskills, and any of New York’s wild places,” Commissioner Seggos said.
 “Preparing for potential dangers and changing weather conditions and knowing your limits before hiking into the backcountry can mean the difference between life and death.
 To protect yourself and others, I’m encouraging outdoor adventurers to make plans ahead and make smart decisions to prevent accidents before they occur.”